 - To test for doneness, insert a toothpick into the center of the cupcake.
 If the toothpick comes out clean, it is done baking.
 If you see batter or crumbs, the cupcake needs to bake longer.

-- These cupcakes will keep up to 3 days in an air-tight container, or up to 4 months in the freezer.
+- These cupcakes will last up to 4 days in an airtight container or up to 4 months in the freezer.

 - Add mini white or milk chocolate chips to the pumpkin batter.